7 Places to Find Free or Cheap Books and Audiobooks

 Does your church or place of worship have a library?
 Many do and are happy for their congregation to check out books.

-If you’re traveling, see if your hotel or cruise ship has a library or reading room.
-Even if they don’t, many times they have a shelf where guests can leave a book/take a book.
+See if your hotel or cruise ship has a library or reading room if you’re traveling.
+Even if they don’t, they often have a shelf where guests can leave a book/take a book.

 Many office break rooms have a similar spot.
 If there isn’t one at your job, start one (with permission, of course).
 I’ve even seen doctor’s offices or physical therapist’s offices where patients and staff leave free books for each other in the waiting area.
 After all, reading is fun, no matter where you are!